ananos/ananos.uk/_posts/2021-05-27-hypervisors.md

 Computing</a>, <a href="http://unikernel.org/">Unikernels</a> and modern
 hypervisor design for low-power devices.

-More information is available on our <a href="https://archive.fosdem.org/2020/schedule/event/vai_lightweight_virt_at_the_edge/">FOSDEM 2020 talk</a>.
+More information is available in our <a href="https://archive.fosdem.org/2020/schedule/event/vai_lightweight_virt_at_the_edge/">FOSDEM 2020 talk</a>.